aisiwonhae29/PMP/abstarct/Computer_Science/programming_world.md

 - Entity: In the context of networking and programming, an 'entity' generally refers to a distinct and identifiable component or object that participates in a system or communication process.
 ### F
 - flag: variable or a value that acts as a signal for a certain condition or behavior.
 Flag control the program with presence or absence of a features.
+- feature flag: A technique that allows developers to enable or disable specific functionality in a software app without new code from switch code(developer with customer).
 - failover: A method of protecting computer systems from failure, in which standby equipment automatically takes over when the main system fails.
 - flash: This refers to the process of installing or writing firmware.
 - fetch: This refers to retrieving data from a server or database.